arslancb/clipbucket/upload/plugins/disciplines/README.md

 This plugin is based on the following plugins :

 - **Common Library** (Required) : Used in this plugin for localisation, and admin access permissions.
+- **Extended Search** (Optional) : Used to perform search with CB search CORE but into videos and discipline data.
+If not installed the search will not be active.

 # Uninstall
 Uninstalling the plugin in the plugin manager will remove the database table and clean up the locales and permissions.